Are you a native Arabic, from a country where Arabic is the official language?

 Then, most of the time you will have to pass a certification to teach in high school.

-Beware, it might be difficult, there are not as many positions offered as for the Spanish or French classes.
+Beware, it might be difficult, as there are not as many positions offered as for the French or Japanese classes.
 Doing a thesis will make it possible to go further, and to teach at university.

-Go for the private lesson.
-If you feel you have the level to teach Arabic, apply for a position in all the Arabic-language private institutes in your city.
+Why not try go for private lesson positions within your city?
+If you feel you have the level to teach Arabic, apply for a position in all the Arabic-language private institutes in close to your location.

 An excellent formula to develop and continue giving Arabic courses, is the broadcast of free online courses.
-Build your own method and curriculum to share on Youtube.
+Perhaps you can build your own method and curriculum to share on Youtube.

 What level does it take to become an Arabic teacher?